The Early Development Years

 Haydon Never Doubt

 One of the recent influential thoroughbred sires has been Never-in-Doubt.
 He was the last surviving son in the world by Nearco when he died.
 The stud was very fortunate to purchase his son Never Doubt as a two year old colt from Jack Johnston at Scone in 1975.
 At his only showing he won his class as a yearling.
 His mother Mystic Rose was a beautiful galloway type thoroughbred mare by Supreme Courage.
 The Haydon’s were very fortunate to be one of the very few to use a Never-in Doubt son and the influence today is profound.
+Never-in-Doubt genetics were further introduced through the sires Ellerston Churchill who was out of Champion polo mare Nabinabah Kylie by Never-in-Doubt who was out of Breezette’s sister Breeze and Patton who was out of outstanding polo mare Mirrawala by Never-in-Doubt.

 Haydon Never Doubt has over 80 registered progeny including Haydon Emerald, dam of Haydon Angel Jewel and her full-sister Haydon Pearl, Haydon Nightlight dam of Haydon Nightwatch, Moonlight and Dawnlight, Haydon Night Lady dam of Haydon Celestial, the Haydon prefix horses Ballet, Bandanna, Bright Night, Crown Jewel, Daylight, Gypsey Moth, Sable, Without Doubt, etc.